Umami Pot

 Tataki Kyuri (Japanese Smashed Cucumber Salad)

 Tataki Kyuri is a classic Japanese salad that allows you to enjoy the crisp texture of cucumbers infused with Japanese flavors.
-It is surprisingly easy to make and delicious, making it a perfect choice when you want to include a vegetable dish on your menu.
+It is surprisingly easy to make and delicious, making it a perfect choice when you want to add a vegetable dish to your menu.

 No ratings yet